 • 1,000,000 followers or more: 25,000+ views

-The cost of working with an influencer varies widely depending on
+A. There is no standard influencer marketing pricing, as the cost of working with an influencer varies widely depending on:

 • The size of the influencer's following